Pentiment

 And some of their designers were of Black Isle vintage, which studio developed several of the greatest games in cRPG History; namely:

 I used to play adventure games a lot.
-From the Secret of Monkey Island to Beneath a Steel Sky; they were quite enjoyable back in the late 80s and early 90s.
-But with the advent of Interplay's Fallout 1 (1997) and the line-up that followed its lead, I thought cRPGs had eclipsed adventure games since Fallout, Arcanum and Planescape: Torment were 100x more sophisticated by virtue of their stats, character building and reactivity, yet still maintained point-and-click mechanics, puzzles and problem-solving.
+From The Secret of Monkey Island to Beneath a Steel Sky; they were quite enjoyable back in the late 80s and early 90s.
+But with the advent of Interplay's Fallout of 1997 and the line-up that followed its lead, I thought cRPGs had eclipsed adventure games since Fallout, Arcanum and Planescape: Torment were 100x more sophisticated by virtue of their stats, character building and reactivity, yet still maintained point-and-click mechanics, puzzles and problem-solving, but Pentiment seems to be trying to fly in the face of that fact.

 Fallout was like the best adventure game you had played, multiplied by 100.